cryptomator/cryptomator.github.io/content/encrypt-dropbox.en.md

 navtitle: "Encrypt Your Dropbox"
 ctatitle: "You want to encrypt your Dropbox with Cryptomator?"
-ctatext: "Cryptomator is free and can be used without an account.
-Just download and get started."
+ctatext: "Cryptomator secures your personal files in the cloud and can be used without an account.
+Cryptomator Hub manages team access and is ideal for teams and organizations."
-ctalink: /downloads/
+ctalink: /#get-started
 ctabutton: "Encrypt Your Dropbox Now"

 ogimage: